 School climate refers to how students and staff feel about the social and environmental factors that make up their school culture (e.g., rules, policies, teaching, pedagogy, etc.).
-[Name of School] commits to developing and maintaining a respectful, inclusive and equitable school climate, that is reflected in classrooms and common areas, free from bias and bullying behavior; clearly stated expectations about each individual's responsibility in challenging bias and bullying; and curricula that reflect the diversity of the student population and the society in which we live.
+[Name of School] commits to developing and maintaining a respectful, inclusive and equitable school climate, that is reflected in classrooms and common areas, free from bias and bullying behavior; clearly stated expectations about each individual's responsibility in challenging bias and bullying; and curriculum and classroom resources that reflect the diversity of the student population and the society in which we live.
 Without this, students will not feel safe, welcomed, challenged and supported.

-All members of the school community, including students, staff, administrators and family members, are expected to serve as role models by demonstrating ally behavior, implementing culturally responsive pedagogy and respecting other students and staff.
+All members of the school community, including students, staff, administrators and family members, are expected to serve as role models by demonstrating ally behavior, implementing culturally responsive pedagogy, respecting other students and staff, and challenging bias.